Support

 1. Create a Project — Open MailMapr and create a new project to organize your investigation.

-2. Import Evidence — Drag and drop EML, MSG, or MBOX files into the Ingest module.
+2. Import Evidence — Drag and drop EML, MSG, EMLX, or MBOX files into the Ingest module.

 3. Analyze — Use the Dashboard, Timeline, and Correlation modules to investigate email patterns.

-4. Classify Contacts — Use the Trusted module to mark emails and domains as whitelisted, suspicious, or blacklisted.
+4. Classify Contacts — Use the Trusted module to mark emails, domains, and IPs as whitelisted, suspicious, or blacklisted.

 5. Generate Reports — Create Technical Forensic or Executive Summary reports from the Reports module.